 The deadline for the submission of audit reports falls several weeks before the date of the LGC meeting at which the unit wishes to appear on the agenda to ensure that LGC staff has adequate time to review the audit report and communicate issues to the unit, and that the unit has adequate time to respond to LGC staff's concerns.
 Specifically, when a unit seeking debt submits an audit report:

 - LGC staff reviews the report and communicates with the auditor and unit on any necessary changes to the audit (particularly those that could influence our analysis of the unit's fiscal health).

 - Finally, LGC staff makes a determination if a unit visit is necessary; if so, that visit must be conducted and the results summarized in writing prior to the LGC meeting.

-The guidelines and deadlines presented above ensure timely completion of the steps necessary prior to a unit being considered for inclusion on an LGC meeting agenda.
+The guidelines presented above and deadlines presented below ensure timely completion of the steps necessary prior to a unit being considered for inclusion on an LGC meeting agenda.
 Other factors related to the application and financial health of a unit are also considered, and timely completion of the above steps does not guarantee that a unit will be included on a specific LGC agenda.

 |LGC Meeting Date||Audit Submitted By*||FPIC Response Letter Due Date**||Application Due Date|